Holiday inspiration currently loading...

 Day 12 – A Private Guided Day Out with Champagne Picnic

 After the very finest of breakfasts this morning, you’ll be met by another of our specially chosen local guides and taken on a great day out around the Trossachs, Perthshire and the Southern Highlands.
 Your guide will be happy to tailor the day exactly to your wishes, but one thing we can guarantee is that along the way you will discover some of the best hidden, off the beaten-track features, far from the tourist routes, that this glorious part of Scotland has to offer.

 At lunchtime, you’ll be dropped off at a secluded spot and left alone to enjoy a gourmet Champagne picnic, expertly prepared especially for you by the hotel.
 By far one of our favourite things to do in the whole of Scotland.

 Day 13 – Travelling South to the Borders and Northumberland

 While leaving your hotel this morning will be a wrench (though we’re sure you will already have planned a return), we have a treat in store for you tonight.
-As you make your way south towards Stirling, you’ll skirt the eastern edge of Glasgow before heading down through Lanarkshire and into Dumfries and Galloway before finally arriving in Northumberland at another wonderful castle hotel, this time in spectacular Hadrian’s Wall country.
+As you make your way south towards Stirling, you’ll skirt the eastern edge of Glasgow before heading down through Dumfries and Galloway into England, before finally arriving in Northumberland at another wonderful castle hotel, this time in spectacular Hadrian’s Wall country.